 The Entity-relationship diagram (ERD) shows the relationships between tables and the common keys that connect them.
 Initially, they may appear to be a jumble of spaghetti noodles.

-In this example, I'll be using data from my favourite Sega Master System game, Sonic The Hedgehog 1 and illustrating how the zones, acts and boss levels fit together.
+In this example, I'll use data from my favorite Sega Master System game, Sonic the Hedgehog, and illustrate how the zones, acts, and boss levels work together.

 In our example, we show that in Sonic the Hedgehog 1, zones can have many acts, these levels may have special stages, may have bosses, but there is only one boss per zone.

 This model features entities, the rectangles.
 This is a physical thing, a fact or an event.
 The relationships between these entities are shown with diamonds.

 The logical data model adds more details to our model.
 In this diagram, we add the relationships between the tables using crows foot notation (more on that in a little bit) and add primary and foreign keys to show exactly how they are related.

 And finally the physical data model shows how the model will actually be implemented.
 This features the data types and names of the tables in our database.
 In this case, all the tables record attributes so are dimensions.

 This is called crows foot notation and shows the relationships by using a 'crows foot', line or circle on either side of the line connecting the entities.

 Structured data in relational systems.
 We need to be able to see relationships in the form of tables, columns and keys.